sidward14/gan-lab/README.md

 ## Jupyter Notebook (or Custom Script) Usage

 Running [train.py](./gan_zoo/train.py) is just the very basic usage.
 This package can be imported and utilized in a modular manner as well (like an API).
-For example, often it's helpful to experiment inside a Jupyter Notebook, like in the example below.
+For example, often it's helpful to experiment inside a Jupyter Notebook, like in the example workflow below.

-  First configure your GAN to your choosing on the command-line (like explained above under "Basic Usage on Command-line"):
+  First, configure your GAN to your choosing on the command-line (like explained above under the "Basic Usage on Command-line" section):
   ~~~
   $ python config.py stylegan
   $ python data_config.py FFHQ path/to/datasets/ffhq
   ~~~

-  Then write a custom script or Jupyter Notebook cells:
+  Then, write a custom script or Jupyter Notebook cells:
   ```python
   from gan_zoo import get_current_configuration
   from gan_zoo.utils.data_utils import prepare_dataset, prepare_dataloader